2E0PGS/blog/_posts/2020-01-26-lvm-extend-gparted.md

 You may have migrated from a smaller to larger physical disk.

-If using VMWare power off the VM and expand the virtual disk in the VM settings menu.
+If using VMware power off the VM and expand the virtual disk in the VM settings menu.

 ## GParted disk image

 Insert the live bootable disk into the host.

-If using VMWare use a virtual disk and ensure "connected" is checked.
+If using VMware use a virtual disk and ensure "connected" is checked.

 ## Boot options

 F12 for one time boot menu on most physical machines.

-If using VMWare you need to boot into the VMWare BIOS via F2 and change the boot order to prioritise the CD drive.
+If using VMware you need to boot into the VMware BIOS via F2 and change the boot order to prioritise the CD drive.

 Choose GParted CD/ISO.